 Stretching is always a plus.
 I see walkers and runners alike stretching before starting out.
 I think stretches are more appropo when you’re finished, and here’s why:

 Any physical exercise tends to shorten muscles.
-In fact it’s often this shortening that leaves us stiff and sore after a good exercise routine.
-Stretching afterwards helps to restore everything back to it’s proper length.
+In fact, it’s often this shortening that leaves us stiff and sore after a good exercise routine.
+Stretching afterward helps to restore everything back to it’s the proper length.

 How Long to Walk for Exercise?

-The Centers of Disease Control and Prevention advise 7-8 thousand steps a day of brisk walking, or about 2.5 hours a week.
+The Centers of Disease Control and Prevention advise 7-8 thousand steps a day of brisk pace, or about 2.5 hours a week.

-Here’s what I’ve found when it comes to improving my health with walking.
+Here’s what I’ve found when it comes to improving my health.